Snaptraks/snaptraks.phd/docs/index.rst

-..
-Homepage documentation master file, created by sphinx-quickstart.
+.. snaptraks.dev documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Homepage's documentation!
+Welcome to snaptraks.dev's documentation!
 ======================================================================

 .. toctree::